NtuthukoLu/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script for deleting the file betty
 Script for deleting a dir
 A script that changes working dir to pervious dir
+A script that ls all files in current/parent and boot